 Dentures (both partial and full) can be particularly uncomfortable and can slip out of place while talking or eating.
 Dentures also contribute to eventual bone loss in the jaw.

 A dental implant is a stronger, more secure alternative for tooth replacement.
-Metal, screw-like posts replace the root of the tooth and provide solid support for the prosthetic teeth.
+Metal, screw-like posts replace the root of the tooth and provide a solid support for the prosthetic teeth.
 The process can take 4-6 weeks to allow the implant to settle in.
 In most cases, the implant lasts a lifetime.

 The Top Dental Implant Services in Humble